Multidimensional Dickman distribution and operator selfdecomposability: Dickman distributions over R d

 Recall also that the distribution $\mc D(Q,\nu)$ can be simplified to the distribution $\mc D( \theta I,\Tilde{\nu})$ with some $\theta>0$, $\Tilde{\nu}\in H$, in case probability measure $\nu$ is supported on real eigenspaces of the matrix $Q$, see Proposition \ref{prop:SDMD_intersection}. \end{example}

-In what follows, we focus on obtaining relations for the probability density function of the operator Dickman distributions.
-Notice first that if the distribution $\mc D(Q,\nu)$, $Q\in \mc M_+$, $\nu\in H$, over $\Rd$ is full, then it is absolutely continuous with respect to the Lebesgue measure on $\Rd$ \cite{YAMAZATO1983550}.
-We also refer to \cite[Prop.
-28.1]{sato1999levy} for sufficient conditions ensuring differentiability of the density for the distributions in the set $\mc D(\mbb I,\nu)$.
+Notice that if the operator selfdecomposable distribution over $\Rd$ is full, then it is absolutely continuous, see \cite{YAMAZATO1983550}.
 Nevertheless, an explicit expression for the density is generally difficult to obtain.
+In what follows, we focus on obtaining relations for the density function of the operator Dickman distributions in some particular cases.

-In this work, the explicit formula for the density is obtained for a specific case of the multidimensional Dickman distribution $\mc D\in \mc D(\mathbb{I},\mc S)$ in Theorem \ref{thm: unif_dens}, whereas Proposition \ref{prop: MD_diff_eq} treats a more general case of $\mc D(\mathbb{I},H)$.
-Note that we utilise some elements of the theory of generalised functions operating on the Schwartz space of rapidly decreasing functions; for more details on this topic, see the classic book \cite{gelfand1969generalized} and also \cite{mitrea2013distributions}.
+In Theorem \ref{thm: unif_dens}, the explicit formula for the density is obtained for a specific case of the multidimensional Dickman distribution $\mc D\in \mc D(\mathbb I,\mc S)$, whereas Proposition \ref{prop: MD_diff_eq} treats a more general case of $\mc D(\mathbb I,H)$.
+Note that we utilise some elements of Fourier analysis and the theory of generalised functions operating on the Schwartz space of rapidly decreasing functions.
+For more details on these topics, we refer the reader to the classic books \cite{stein1971introduction}, \cite{gelfand1969generalized} and also \cite{mitrea2013distributions}.
+In this manner, we denote below $\Shw$, the space of Schwartz functions on $\Rd$ and $\Shw'$, its dual space, the space of tempered distributions.
+Moreover, we write $\overset{\Shw'}{\to}$ to indicate the convergence in the sense of $\Shw'$.

-We consider first the multidimensional Dickman distribution $\mc D(\frac 1 \theta I, \nu)$, where the distribution $\nu$ is uniform on the sphere $\Sd$.
+First, we consider the multidimensional Dickman distribution $\mc D(\frac 1 \theta I, \nu)$, where the distribution $\nu$ is uniform on the sphere $\Sd$.
 In the following theorem, we obtain its density function, which can be viewed as the multivariate analogue of the density $f_\theta(\cdot)$, see Section \ref{sec:Univ_D}.
 The idea of the proof is due to \cite[Thm.
 4.7.7]{vervaat1972success}.

-We further denote $J_a(\cdot), a>-\frac 1 2$ the Bessel function of first kind, $Leb$ the Lebesgue measure on $\Sd$, $\zeta_d=(Leb(\Sd))^{-1}= {\Gamma(d/2)} \cdot (2\pi)^{-d/2}$ the reciprocal surface area of $\Sd$ and $Y_d(s)=( s/ 2)^{1-\frac d 2}\Gamma( d/ 2 )J_{ d/ 2-1}(s)$, $s>0$, $d>1$, the spherical Bessel function, see e.g. \cite{pinsky1993fourier}.
+We further denote $J_a(\cdot), a>-\frac 1 2$, the Bessel function of first kind, $Leb$ the Lebesgue measure on $\Sd$, $\zeta_d=(Leb(\Sd))^{-1}=\frac {\Gamma(d/2)} {2\pi^{d/2}}$, the reciprocal surface area of $\Sd$ and $Y_d(s)=( s/ 2)^{1-\frac d 2}\Gamma( d/ 2 )J_{ d/ 2-1}(s)$, $s>0$, $d>1$, the spherical Bessel function, see e.g. \cite{pinsky1993fourier}.
 Moreover, for $d=1$, we let $Y_1(s)=\cos (s), s>0$.